Illinois State Seal of Biliteracy

 To qualify for the Seal of Biliteracy students must demonstrate proficiency in:

-English by earning a minimum score of 540 on the Evidence-Based Reading and Writing portion of the SAT (or other approved measure).
+- English by earning a minimum score of 480 on the Evidence-Based Reading and Writing (EBRW) portion of the SAT (or other approved measure).

-For more information, please contact Mary Kerrigan, Department Chair for World Languages at firstname.lastname@example.org.
+For more information, please contact Mrs. Kate Mellone, EL Coordinator, at firstname.lastname@example.org or Mrs. Kristin Kuchyt, Department Chair for World Languages, at email@example.com.